Hrothen/hrothen.github.com/posts/2013-03-06-banner-sagafactions-multiplayer-rpgs-and-the-mechanics-of-speed.md

 ---
-title: "Banner Saga:Factions, multiplayer RPGs, and the mechanics of speed"
+title: Banner Saga:Factions, multiplayer RPGs, and the mechanics of speed
-description: "Some musings on what the Banner Saga has to teach us about multiplayer RPGs"
+description: Some musings on what the Banner Saga has to teach us about multiplayer RPGs
 category:
 tags: []
 ---